10darts/documentation/faq/android/geolocation.rst

 Improving location accuracy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To improve location accuracy you should forward some Main Activity events, note that some of them you may have already forwarderd.
+To improve location accuracy you should forward some Main Activity events, note that some of them you may have already forwarded.

 Forward your Main Activity events